SQream/sqream_docs/operational_guides/linear_regression.rst

      - Description
    * - Tolerance
      - ``1e-4``
-     - Tolerance determines when to stop training based on the improvement in model performance.
-If the improvement falls below the tolerance threshold, training stops early.
+     - When the change resulting from an iteration is smaller than the defined tolerance value, the iterations are terminated.
    * - Label Index
      - ``0``
      - Label index identifies the position of the target variable (dependent variable) within the dataset, crucial for training a linear regression model.